serverdensity/sd-agent-core-plugins/process/README.md

 You can also configure the check to find any process by exact PID (`pid`) or pidfile (`pid_file`).
 If you provide more than one of `search_string`, `pid`, and `pid_file`, the check will the first option it finds in that order (e.g. it uses `search_string` over `pid_file` if you configure both).

-To have the check search for processes in a path other than `/proc`, set `procfs_path: <your_proc_path>` in `datadog.conf`, NOT in `process.yaml` (its use has been deprecated there).
-Set this to `/host/proc` if you're running the Agent from a Docker container (i.e. [docker-dd-agent](https://github.com/DataDog/docker-dd-agent)) and want to monitor processes running on the server hosting your containers.
-You DON'T need to set this to monitor processes running _in_ your containers; the [Docker check](https://github.com/DataDog/integrations-core/tree/master/docker_daemon) monitors those.
+To have the check search for processes in a path other than `/proc`, set `procfs_path: <your_proc_path>` in `config.cfg`, NOT in `process.yaml` (its use has been deprecated there).
+Set this to `/host/proc` if you're running the Agent from a Docker container (i.e. [docker-sd-agent](https://github.com/serverdensity/docker-sd-agent)) and want to monitor processes running on the server hosting your containers.
+You DON'T need to set this to monitor processes running _in_ your containers; the [Docker check](https://github.com/serverdensity/sd-agent-core-plugins/tree/master/docker_daemon) monitors those.

 See the [example configuration](conf.yaml.example) for more details on configuration options.